 How to say no to sex

 Sex.
-Yes, according to the media/your mates/the universe, everyone who’s hit puberty is plonking their body parts into each other.
+According to the media/your mates/the universe, everyone who’s hit puberty is suddenly ripping each other's clothes off.
 But that doesn’t mean you have to – whether it’s this week, month, year, before you’re married or EVER.
+Everyone has a different timeline so it’s pointless comparing yourself to others.
+It’s your body, your choice and The Mix is here to keep it that way.

 Why say no to sex?

-Aside from the same old reasons you hear trotted off repeatedly – risk of unwanted pregnancy or STIs – why else might you feel like saying no?
+Aside from the same old reasons you hear about everywhere – the risk of unwanted pregnancy or STIs – why else might you feel like saying no?
 Not just to penetrative sex, but to any act you’re not comfortable with.
+Check out our safe sex resources for more info.

 Maybe you’re actually not sure if you fancy them.
 Or maybe you feel massively pressured into losing your virginity.
-Maybe you’re only doing it to make them like you.
-Maybe you’re terrified you’ll get caught by your hard line religious parents.
-Or maybe, just maybe, you want to wait until you’re actually ready.
+Maybe you think it will make them like you.
+You might even be terrified you’ll get caught by your hard line religious parents.
+Or maybe, just maybe, you just want no sex until you’re ready.

-If you really fancy someone, or if you’re drunk or high, it can be hard to stop sexy stuff in the heat of the moment.
-So it’s worth deciding what you’re comfortable with BEFORE a potentially-penetrative situation arises.
+If you really fancy someone, or if you’re drunk or high, it can be hard to stop in the heat of the moment.
+So it’s worth deciding what you’re comfortable with BEFORE a potentially sexy situation arises.

 Andrea recommends setting your boundaries before any sex opportunity.
 “Deciding what your boundaries are before you’re in a difficult situation makes it much easier to say no later on,” she says.
 “Sometimes you need some space by yourself to decide these.
 It’s worth putting aside a bit of me-time to work out what you feel comfortable with.”